enjoiz/XXEinjector/README.md

   --brute	Mandatory if bruteforcing files - File with paths to bruteforce. (--brute=/tmp/brute.txt)<br />

   --oob		Out of Band exploitation method.
 FTP is default.
 FTP can be used in any application.
 HTTP can be used for bruteforcing and enumeration through directory listing in Java < 1.7 applications.
 Gopher can only be used in Java < 1.7 applications. (--oob=http/ftp/gopher)<br />
+  --direct  Use direct exploitation instead of out of band.
+Unique mark should be specified as a value for this argument.
+This mark specifies where results of XXE start and end.
+Specify --xml to see how XML in request file should look like. (--direct=UNIQUEMARK)<br />
   --phpfilter		Use PHP filter to base64 encode target file before sending.<br />
   --enumports		Enumerating unfiltered ports for reverse connection.
 Specify value "all" to enumerate all TCP ports. (--enumports=21,22,80,443,445)<br />